drvinceknight/pfm/_sources/building-tools/04-editor-and-cli/tutorial/main.md

    {ref}`fig:starting_the_notebook_server`.

 Whether or not your are on Windows or MacOS changes the commands you need to type.
-We will first list the directory we are currently in:
+First, list the directory you are currently in:

 `````{tab-set}
 ````{tab-item} Windows